Evoto for Desktop – Wired Tethered Shooting

-Evoto combines powerful portrait retouching with a professional tethered shooting workflow to enhance your photography efficiency.
+Evoto combines powerful portrait retouching with a professional tethered shooting workflow to significantly enhance your photography efficiency.
+This feature allows you to connect your camera directly to Evoto on your device, enabling real-time capture and editing.

-With live view streaming, you can check your photos instantly within Evoto.
-Skip the traditional import process – your image appears immediately after the shutter is triggered.
+• Instant Capture and Viewing: With live view streaming, you can check your photos instantly within Evoto as soon as the shutter is triggered, skipping traditional import processes.

-Apply presets in real-time during tethered shooting to streamline your workflow.
-Retouching can be completed as you shoot.
+• Instant Post-Production: Apply presets in real-time during tethered shooting to streamline your workflow.
+This allows for initial retouching to be completed as you shoot, accelerating your overall process.

 Starting Tethered Shooting